trailblazer/api-docs/source/includes/_workflow.md

 # Workflow

+[//]: # "FIXME - add a link"
 <aside class="notice">
-Please note that the `workflow` gem and its process engine can only be used by subscribing to a PRO or ENTE plan.
-ADD LINK haha
+Please note that the `workflow` gem and its process engine can only be used by subscribing to a PRO or ENTERPRISE plan.
 </aside>

 ## Events